ElectricRCAircraftGuy/eRCaGuy_CodeFormatter/README.md

     # Ensure it is found in your ~/bin dir; my output to this command is:
     # `/home/gabriel/bin/clang-format`
     which clang-format
+    # Check `git-clang-format` too
+    which git-clang-format

+    # Check the help menus
+    clang-format -h
+    git clang-format -h
+    # OR (same thing as the line just above):
+    git-clang-format -h

-    # manually delete the the extracted folder if desired, and the
+    # manually delete the the extracted folder if desired (to free up ~5 GB of
-    # downloaded *.tar.xz file as well, if desired
+    # space), and the downloaded *.tar.xz file as well, if desired (to free up
+    # ~600 MB of space)
     ```